interlock-network/bouncer/README.md

 2. Install `apt install python3.8-venv` to be able to create virtual environments.
 3. Install make: `apt install make`.
 4. Create a virtual Python environment `python3 -m venv /path/to/environment`
-5. Start GNU `screen` to create a new detachable session.
+5. Start GNU `screen` to create a new detachable shell session.
 6. Activate your Python virtual environment `source /path/to/environment/bin/activate`
 7. Use `pip` to install all Python dependencies as specified in this repository's corresponding `shell.nix` file.